 4. Continuous communication

 It is fundamental to have a strong internal communication strategy that constantly helps sharing key messages to the team.
 Communication must be consistent and open across the whole team; this will help build trust, assure mutual objectives, and create common motivation.
-Effective and continuous internal communication is fundamental whether your company belongs to the manufacturing
+Effective and continuous internal communication is fundamental whether your company belongs to the manufacturing, logistics, retail or the hospitality sector.

 5. Support of a “backbone” organization